roymiles/buggy-project/README.md

 # Buggy-Project

+# !!!
+USE THE CODE INSIDE "IDE CODE" FOR WORKING VERSION ALONGSIDE THE ARDUINO IDE !!!

 ## Image processing
 We will use clmg as the image processing library as its small and lightweight.
 All you need it the clmg.h file. http://cimg.eu/